vitaliicodeit/ombori-fullstack-code-test-ts/README.md

 1. SFUIText Font Family is not licensed to be used for web applications development (https://forums.developer.apple.com/forums/thread/733267), so Roboto font is used.
+2. For testing purposes, a three-second delay was added to requests, which allows you to see the main loader for three seconds, as specified in the requirements, and additionally see the spinner for infinite scrolling.